 This cafe is all about ‘good vibes only’.
 Stamping Ground Coffee serves a variety of coffee blends, which you can try in the form of its signature cold brew, made in-house, for your caffeine fix.
 Nosh-wise, expect dishes such as smoked salmon sammie, Belgian waffles and umami egg croissant on its all-day menu.

 Stamping Ground Coffee, 87 Upper East Coast Road, Singapore 455223

 Hidden in the lobby of Oasia Hotel, The Marmalade Pantry offers a respite from the hustle and bustle of its flagship store in Ion.
-On the menu are wholesome pastas, delicious cupcakes and desserts; all that to say, it’s great for luxurious weekend brunches or afternoon teas to fuel your body and soul.
+On the menu: wholesome pastas, delicious cupcakes and desserts.
+All that to say, it’s great for luxurious weekend brunches or afternoon teas to fuel your body and soul.